malishav/OSCOAP/draft-selander-ace-object-security-05.md

 OSCOAP provides protection of CoAP payload, certain options, and header fields, as well as a secure binding between CoAP request and response messages, and freshness of requests and responses.
 It may be used in extremely constrained settings, where DTLS cannot be supported.
 Alternatively, OSCOAP can be combined with DTLS, thereby enabling end-to-end security of CoAP payload, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.
 Examples of the use of OSCOAP are given in {{appendix-d}}.

-The message protection provided by OSCOAP can alternatively be applied to payload only of individual messages.
+The message protection provided by OSCOAP can alternatively be applied only to the payload of individual messages.
 We call this object security of content (OSCON) and it is defined in {{mode-payl}}.